 This post is also available in: हिन्दी (Hindi)

 It stands for high resolution computed tomography.
 It is type of CT scan where very thin slices of the lungs are studied and acquired by the machine by using specific techniques for obtaining a better image resolution.
-In this article, you will get to know about HRCT chest indications, HRCT techniques, Advantages and disadvantages over MDCT.
+In this article, you will get to know about HRCT chest indications, HRCT chest indications, techniques, Advantages and disadvantages over MDCT.
 I know one of the main part for all of you is HRCT chest indications that I will cover just after the HRCT techniques.
 So read till the end.
+In this article we will talk about HRCT chest indications, HRCT technique and its advantages over MDCT.

 • There is use of thin collimation axial scans or thin section reconstruction of volumetric data is obtained using CT and narrow detector width of 0.5-1.25mm and the image reconstruction is done with high spatial frequency (sharp) algorithm.
 So, don’t forget to learn about HRCT chest indications.